icaluwu/Project-Quizz-App/README.md

 ##  Overview

-A compact quiz web application developed as a **mini learning project** under the guidance of MySkill, mentored by **Alfi Nur Hakim** :contentReference[oaicite:1]{index=1}.
+A compact quiz web application developed as a **mini learning project** under the guidance of MySkill, mentored by **Alfi Nur Hakim**.
 Designed with core web technologies (HTML, CSS, JavaScript) to provide basic yet practical quiz functionality.

 ---